 - Preheat oven to 350 degrees F. Line two baking sheets with parchment paper or silicone liner.

-- Meanwhile, to make the icing: Whisk together powdered sugar and lemon juice in a small bowl until smooth.
+- While the cookies are baking, you can make the icing.
+Whisk together powdered sugar and milk in a small bowl until smooth.
 Spoon into a plastic ziploc bag and cut off a small hole in the corner.
-Once the cookies have cooled, drizzle small amount of icing on top of cookies.
-Store in an air-tight container.
+Once the cookies have cooled, drizzle a small amount of icing on top of cookies.
+Enjoy!

 Soft and Chewy Iced Oatmeal Cookies

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie